OutSystems/docs-product/src/develop/application-templates/intro.md

 # Application Templates

-OutSystems apps consists of Modules joined by an Application Template.
-Application Templates make development efficient because the apps based on them contain many predefined elements.
-For example, the apps have Theme, CSS, Layouts, Blocks, and logic.
+OutSystems apps consists of Modules that start from an Application Template.
+These make development efficient because the apps based on Application Templates contain many predefined elements.
+For example, they already have login and error screens, a theme, layout blocks, or any other elements...

-## Types of Application Templates

-There are three types of Application Templates, based on how they are created and distributed:

-* Built-in Application Templates
-* Custom Application Templates
-* Forge Application Templates
+There are built-in, custom and forge application templates.

 ### Built-in Application Templates

-The built-in Application Templates are created and maintained by OutSystems.
-Here are some of the templates.

-* Reactive Web Application Template: **Reactive Web App**
-* Mobile Application Templates: **Phone**, **Tablet**
-* Traditional Web Application Template

-The apps created from one of the built-in Application Templates inherit the features from OutSystems UI Framework and enable you to use:
+Reactive Web App, Phone App, Tablet App and Traditional Web are Built-in Application Templates created and maintained by OutSystems.
+They reference the OutSystems UI Framework and enable you to use its theme, patterns, screen templates and other components.

-* OutSystems Theme, with predefined CSS styles.
-* Layout Blocks, with content placeholders.
-* Patterns, with user interface design patterns.
-* Optional components for richer user experience.
-* [Screen Templates](<../../develop/ui/screen-templates-use/intro.md>), for creating Screens that contain logic and sample data.

 ### Custom Application Templates